sfc-gh-dwilczak/tutorials/docs/snowflake/tableau/oauth_snowflake/index.md

     If you do want to use ACCOUNTADMIN or SECURITYADMIN roles please submit a support ticket allowing it with the integration name created below.

 ## Snowflake
+Lets start in Snowflake first.

+### Intergration
-Lets start a worksheet and add either or both security integrations below.
+Start a worksheet and add either or both security integrations below.

 === ":octicons-image-16: Code"